Liz Schepers: Professional career

 On July 11, 2022, she signed with the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
 During the 2022–23 season, she recorded six goals and eight assists in 22 regular season games.
 On May 30, 2023, she signed a two-year contract extension with the Whitecaps.

 On September 18, 2023, Schepers was drafted 73rd overall by PWHL Minnesota in the 2023 PWHL Draft.
 On November 30, 2023, she signed a one-year contract with Minnesota.
 During the 2023–24 season, she recorded three assists in 19 regular season games.
 During the Walter Cup playoffs she recorded one goal and four assists in ten games.
 During game five of the Walter Cup finals against PWHL Boston, she scored the game-winning goal and helped Minnesota win the inaugural Walter Cup.
 This was her first career PWHL goal.

 On June 21, 2024, Minnesota re-signed Schepers to a one-year contract for the 2024–25 season.
 During the season she recorded two goals and four assists in 27 regular season games.
 During the 2025 PWHL playoffs, she recorded two goals and one assist in eight games.
 During game four of the 2025 PWHL Finals against the Ottawa Charge, she again scored the game-winning overtime goal to help the Frost win their second consecutive Walter Cup championship.

 On June 18, 2025, Schepers signed a two-year contract with the Boston Fleet.

 Personal life

 She is a member of the LGBTQ community, and owns a Goldendoodle named Rookie with her girlfriend.

+Her grandfather Murray Oliver played ice hockey for the Boston Bruins from 1960-67.
+Oliver also played for the Detroit Red Wings, Toronto Maple Leafs and Minnesota North Stars.
+In 1982–83, he was the head coach for the Minnesota North Stars.